rubygarage/rubygarage.github.com/slides/trailblazer/contract.markdown

 Custom predicates have to be defined in the validation group.

-If you need access to your form you must pass `with: {form: true}` to your validation block
+If you need access to your form, you must pass `with: {form: true}` to your validation block

 ```ruby
 validation :default, with: {form: true} do